-Flea infestations are a common pest problem that most pet owners are familiar with.
+Flea infestations in Nashville are a common pest problem that most pet owners are familiar with.
 However, when you find fleas in your home and you don't have pets, it can make you scratch your head—and other areas of your body.
 Today we're going to take a look at how fleas might get into your Nashville home even if you don't have a pet.

 How Fleas Travel

 First, it is important to point out a fact that might not be obvious.
-Fleas don't hop into your home.
+Fleas in Nashville don't hop into your home.
 They don't hang out near your front door and hop inside when you open the door.
 They're also not going to enter your home by climbing in through gaps and cracks in your exterior.
 They just don't do this.
 This is how a flea will travel in each of its stages.

 Stage 1: A flea begins life inside its egg.
 If an egg is laid on an animal, it can travel with the animal for a short time or fall off onto the ground.
 Once on the ground, it isn't going anywhere.